Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 At the surf camp, I met two women and we share a ride to the west coast.
 I texted them what happened so they could be aware.&nbsp;

-They answered me back that they also got stopped on the road and forced to pay to pass a road by men...&nbsp;
+They answered me back that they also got stopped on the road and forced to pay to pass a road by men…&nbsp;

 So let's just say this side of the Island is not the best.&nbsp;